 Attention also to essential oils!
 The fact that they are "natural" involves a lot, but many are listed as being great sensitizers, as well as synthetic fragrances.
 An example is the essential lemon oil (and those in the same family) that is in addition to being irritating and is photosensitive.

-Since I like to qualify things, I will not go away in fear by writing that I never use products containing fragrances, whatever their origin.
-But I can say that I make thoughtful choices.
-The products I use on a regular basis, morning and evening, do not contain any, except my soap for the body.
-I choose not to apply any fragrance on my face, but I allow myself to apply, on occasion, a scented hand cream.
+Since I like to qualify things, I will not go scared when I write that I never use products containing fragrances, of any origin.
+I can say, however, that I make thoughtful choices.
+The products I use on a regular basis, morning and evening, do not contain any, except for my body soap.
+I choose not to apply any fragrance on my face, but I still allow myself to apply, on occasion, a scented hand cream.

 And when I want to surround myself with a good smell, I light a scented candle or I put a bit of perfume on my clothes. ;)